IMPACTASSETS 50™

 Investment Example

 Dolores Huerta Apartments (Los Angeles, CA): SDS Supportive Housing Fund (SHF; $190M) invested $6.7M (Feb. ’21) in its first modular construction investment.
 The vacant site was ground-leased from the City of Los Angeles, now a four-story PSH project consisting of 40 studio apartments.
 This project will be SHF’s first tenanted apartments, targeting occupancy in Q4’23.
 The SHF’s single-capital source structure significantly shortens the PSH financing and construction timeline to 20 months – compared to the typical 5-7 years needed to secure multiple and complex public sector funding sources.
-All tenants will have onsite intensive case management services (or ICMS) from the project’s service provider – HOPICS – including mental health and substance abuse support, with the aim of self-sufficiency outcomes.
-As with all SHF investments, 1 case manager per 20 tenants will reside onsite at Dolores Huerta rent free.
+All tenants will have onsite intensive case management services from the project’s service provider – HOPICS – including mental health and substance abuse support, with the aim of self-sufficiency outcomes.
+Like all SHF investments, 1 case manager per 20 tenants resides onsite rent-free.
+The apartments received their first tenants—all formerly unhoused or at-risk—in May 2024 and reached full occupancy two weeks later.

 Leadership and Team